Azure/azure-powershell/src/SecurityInsights/examples/Update-AzSentinelSecurityMlAnalyticsSetting.md

 Type                         : Microsoft.SecurityInsights/securityMLAnalyticsSettings
 ```

-This command updates specific SecurityMlAnalyticsSetting with specified resource group and workspace
+This command updates specific SecurityMlAnalyticsSetting with specified resource group and workspace.